gvwilson/thirdbit/src/fiction/bear/index.md

 The sergeant brought her hands together as if she were clapping.
 A sharp *crack!* cut through the sound of the tornado's winds.
 Noxy saw the tornado jerk as if it had been bitten.
-It leaped over a house and swept its tail at Sergeant Dambu.
+It leaped over a house and swept its tail at Sergeant Inambu.

 The sergeant reached up and grabbed the air in front of her, as if she was wrestling with an invisible opponent.
 Something pushed her back a step, and another.
 Noxy could see the tornado straining to reach her, held back as if by the invisible hands of a giant.
-Then Sergeant Dambu twisted and spun around, whirling her arms in a wrestling throw.
+Then Sergeant Inambu twisted and spun around, whirling her arms in a wrestling throw.

 The tornado howled as it flew threw the air, tumbling end over end.
-Sergeant Dambu straightened up, raised her arms, and clapped again.
+Sergeant Inambu straightened up, raised her arms, and clapped again.
 *Crack!* The tornado doubled over.

-Sergeant Dambu raised her clasped hands over her head, bracing her legs like a sailor in a rough sea.
+Sergeant Inambu raised her clasped hands over her head, bracing her legs like a sailor in a rough sea.
 She spread her arms wide once more, then brought her hands together for the third time.